 What is the level of difficulty of the Camino?

-Have a look at our grading system that will assist you to decide which walking trip is best for you!
+Have a look at our grading system, which will help you decide which walking trip is best for you!

-When grading our holidays, we take 3 main factors into consideration:
+When grading our holidays, we consider 3 main factors:

 • Distance